chrismainey/chrismainey/README.md

 ================

 I am a senior Data Scientist in the UK National Health Service (NHS).
-I lead and analytical team at North Central London ICB.
+I lead an analytical team at North Central London ICB.
 I have experience in patient safety, public health, statistical and machine learning models, clinical networks and acute trust informatics.
 I have led the Patient Safety Measure team at NHS England and the establishment